 Most international insurance works by direct payment, which means that they can pay the hopital directly.
 On the other hand, local insurance usually works by reimbursements, which means you need to fork out the cash first before you can submit the claims.

-International insurance can easily cost a few hundred dollars more than your local insurance, so it is often an influencing factor in deciding which to choose.
+Health insurance for foreigners in Singapore can easily cost a few hundred dollars more than your local insurance, so it is often an influencing factor in deciding which to choose.
 However, remember that it is difficult to compare fairly since the coverage provided by both are very different as well.

 On top of this, you also need to consider that premiums do not stay the same forever.
 International insurance typically sees increases in premiums at a faster rate than IP since the latter is designed to complement the Medishield.
 Thus, insurers will have to keep their premiums at an affordable level.